 The Best Way to Store Cheese in the Refrigerator

-Strictly speaking, refrigerators are too cold and dry to store cheese for long periods of time, but unless you have your own cheese cave with a temperature between 45-60 degrees and humidity at 75 percent, using the fridge is unavoidable.
+Strictly speaking, refrigerators are too cold and dry to store cheese for long periods of time, but unless you have your own cheese cave with a temperature between 45 to 60 F and humidity at 75 percent, using the fridge is unavoidable.

 It's best to store cheese in drawer compartments, which are the warmest and moistest part of the fridge.
 A wedge of cheese can be stored in plastic wrap, or set on a plate and then covered with plastic wrap if the wrap is changed regularly.
 Wax paper usually keeps cheese fresh longer.
 Wrap cheese in regular wax paper, cheese paper, or specially made Formaticum cheese storage bags and then store the wrapped cheese in a drawer compartment.